JAIGANESHVETRISELVAN/bell_pepper_leaf_desease_classification/README.md

 ```

-## Citation
+## Cite our paper
-We would be very grateful if you were will to cite our paper in your research.
+We would be very grateful if you could cite our work in your research.

 ### IEEE Format
 ```